hoangcto/brooklyncasestudy_collision/README.md

 ## Question:
 Analyze data on New York motor vehicle collisions (details below) from Jan 2014 to Dec 2017.
 How can we reduce the number of accidents in Brooklyn?

+## Notes:
+For Big Query, you will need authentication to query the data, please refer to https://cloud.google.com/bigquery/docs/use-service-accounts in how to get the json file needed.